 Before we get into your epic style recommendations, we should probably cover some basics.
 Most guys own a blazer.
 Most guys also don't really know how to wear it.
 When you were a growing lad, you probably received some advice on wearing a sports coat, and you probably overvalued it as a piece of formal wear.
 Let's correct a few notions.

 A blazer is great for casual clothing.
 It's not gym shorts and a stained undershirt level of casual, but the idea is for you to look effortlessly stylish and attractive.
 Your blazer doesn't have to be part of a business suit.
 It can be more fun.

-We’ll give you plenty of ideas to help you achieve that effortless look, but there are a few tips that will help you beyond color combinations.
-First, your blazer shouldn’t be a long coat.
-The idea is for it to stop around your thumb knuckle (referring to the hem of the jacket).
+We'll give you plenty of ideas to help you achieve that effortless look, but there are a few tips that will help you beyond color combinations.
+First, your blazer shouldn't be a long coat.
+The idea is to stop around your thumb knuckle (referring to the hem of the jacket).

 Epic Combos to Show Off Your Style

 That's enough preamble.
 Let's get into the style lesson.
 There are countless combos of blazers and pants that you can try.
 We can't even begin to list them all, but everything below is a sure knockout outfit.
 If you have any desire to appear sophisticated and stylish, these combos will show that you have taste and aren't just mindlessly following trends.